Tracing & Observability

 tracer = PromptyTracer("./traces")Tracer.add("json", tracer.tracer)import { Tracer, PromptyTracer } from "@prompty/core";

-const tracer = new PromptyTracer("./traces");Tracer.add("json", tracer.tracer);Each .tracy file contains structured JSON with the full trace tree — every
+let tracer = PromptyTracer::new("./traces");Tracer::register("json", tracer.tracer());Each .tracy filecontains structured JSON with the full trace tree — every

 span, its duration, inputs, outputs, and any nested child spans.
 These files